Nebelwerfer: 8 cm Raketen-Vielfachwerfer

 The Waffen-SS decided to copy the Soviet 82 mm M-8 Katyusha rocket launcher as the 24-rail 8 cm Raketen-Vielfachwerfer.
 Its fin-stabilized rockets were cheaper and easier to manufacture than the German spin-stabilized designs and used cheaper launch rails.
 It was also capable of using the considerable stocks of captured Soviet rockets.
 Separate production lines were set up under party control as the army refused to convert any of its existing factories, but not many actually appear to have been made.
 Production quantities are unknown, but photographic evidence shows the launcher mounted on lightly armored versions of the Sd.Kfz.
 4 "Maultier" and captured French SOMUA MCG half-track.

 Panzerwerfer

 To improve the mobility of the Nebelwerfer units, a ten-tube 15 cm launcher was mounted on a lightly armored Sd.Kfz.
 4 "Maultier" half-track chassis as the 15 cm Panzerwerfer 42 auf Selbstfahrlafette Sd.Kfz.
 4/1 (based on the Opel "Maultier", or "Mule", half-track).
 Three hundred of these were produced, split evenly between launchers and ammunition carriers (which were identical except for the launcher).
-These were superseded in production by the 15 cm Panzerwerfer 42 auf Schwerer Wehrmachtsschlepper (Panzerwerfer auf SWS), which had improved cross-country mobility and had greater ammunition storage than the "Maultier".
+These were superseded in production by the 15 cm Panzerwerfer 42 auf Schwerer Wehrmachtschlepper (Panzerwerfer auf SWS), which had improved cross-country mobility and had greater ammunition storage than the "Maultier".
 The exact number built of the latter weapon is unknown, but evidence suggests that fewer than 100 were completed before the end of the war.